epfl-ada/ada-2020-project-milestone-p3-p3_chic/README.md

 ### Proposed timeline

-**Week 12** - downloading and extracting features from SQL database dump / formatting to use panda tools on the dataset, identify betrayals and match victims to non-victims
+**Week 12** - downloading and extracting features from SQL database dump / formatting to use panda tools on the dataset, identify betrayals and match victims to non-victims <br>
-**Week 13** - data analysis (process the data and plot the figures required to answer our research questions) **Week 14** - report (figures & analysis), prepare the data story and the video (script, film, edit)
+**Week 13** - data analysis (process the data and plot the figures required to answer our research questions)<br>
+**Week 14** - report (figures & analysis), prepare the data story and the video (script, film, edit)

 ### Organization within the team